Cheong Wa Dae: Main building

 The main building was built in September 1991 and used for the president's office.
 There was also criticism that the space was larger than necessary and that it was closer to a building for protocol than a space for work and communication, so when President Moon Jae-In took office, he decided to see only official work here.
 The main gate of Cheong Wa Dae is called the 11th gate; it is a place where ministers and officials of higher rank enter during the Cabinet meetings.
 The interior was partially unveiled on the day of Moon Jae-In's inauguration.

 The main building is based on traditional wooden structures and palace architecture.
 It has single-story annexes arranged on the left and right sides and 150,000 Korean blue tiles on the second floor.
-In addition to general tiles such as Sukiwa, Amkiwa, Sumaksa, and Ammaksa, decorative tiles can be seen in palaces such as miscellaneous statues, fiddles, dragon heads, and earthenware.

 On the first floor of the main building, there is the First Lady's office, the Mugunghwa Room, a reception room, and the Inwang Room used for small lunches, dinners, and refreshments.
 The second floor features the president's office, reception room, and a white room where people eat.
 The lawn in front of the building includes a state welcome event, a military honor guard, and a traditional funeral.
 Sejong Room, a separate building on the west side, was the venue for Cabinet meetings and appointment award events, while Chungmu Room, a separate building on the east side, was the venue for medium-sized lunches, dinners, and meetings.